rabbitmq/rabbitmq-website/site/direct-reply-to.md

 Where does the client's queue come from?
 The client can declare a single-use queue for each request-response pair.
-But this is inefficient; even a transient unmirrored queue can be expensive to create and then delete (compared with the cost of sending a message).
-This is especially true in a cluster as all cluster nodes need to agree that the queue has been created, even if it is unmirrored.
+But this is inefficient; even a transient unreplicated queue can be expensive to create and then delete (compared with the cost of sending a message).
+This is especially true in a cluster as all cluster nodes need to agree that the queue has been created, agree on its type, replication parameters, and other metadata.

 So alternatively the client can create a long-lived queue for its replies.
 But this can be fiddly to manage, especially if the